GLOBAL MARKETS-Shares, oil fall on growth concerns; gold rises

 The benchmark S&P 500 index retreated a day after its second-best performance of the year on several disappointing earnings reports and the drop in commodities.

 Apple Inc fell below $400 a share for the first time since late 2011 after a disappointing revenue forecast from key supplier Cirrus Logic fanned fears of weakening demand for the iPhone and iPad.
-The shares later pared some losses, closing down 5.45 percent at $402.80.
+The shares later pared losses, but were still down nearly 6 percent.

 "After Monday's gold sell-off spooked U.S. equities, it seems as though the dip buyers are a bit less aggressive, allowing the market to fall a bit more," said Gordon Charlop, a managing director at Rosenblatt Securities in New York.